The Kakimizu complex of a surface: The Kakimizu complex of a surface

 \section{The Kakimizu complex of a surface}

 The work here follows in the footsteps of \cite{PS}.
-Whereas the setting for \cite{PS} is surfaces in 3-manifolds, the setting here is 1-manifolds in 2-manifolds.
+Whereas the setting for \cite{PS} is surfaces in $3$-manifolds, the setting here is $1$-manifolds in $2$-manifolds.
+It is worth pointing out that although we discuss only $1$-manifolds in $2$-manifolds and $2$-manifolds in $3$-manifolds, the definitions and arguments carry over verbatim to the setting of codimension $1$ submanifolds in manifolds of any dimension.

 Recall that an element of a finitely generated free abelian group $G$ is {\em primitive} if it is an element of a basis for $G$.
 In the following we will always assume: 1) $S$ is a compact (possibly closed) connected oriented 2-manifold; 2) $\alpha$ is a primitive element of $H_1(S, \partial S, {\bf Z})$.